What is a Foreign Tax Identifying Number (FTIN)?

 Information on the FTIN number that is required to complete the W-8BEN Tax Form

-Your FTIN will be a unique number that you may use to pay taxes or identify yourself.
-You might be able to find it on your government-issued tax identification number.
+Your FTIN will be the unique number that you use to pay taxes or identify yourself in your country.
+Depending on what country you live in, this number might be on your government-issued identification card or social insurance card.
 See below for additional examples.

 For help completing your international tax form, please see our FAQ article: the W-8BEN (for non-US residents).